cihanbagriyanik/BlogApp_react-ts-vite-mui-redux-formik-yup/README.md

 - ReactJS

+- ReduxJS

+- TypeScript

 ### At the end of the project, students will be able to;

-- improve coding skills within HTML & CSS & JS & ReactJS & Django.
+- improve coding skills within HTML & CSS & JS & ReactJS & TypeScript.

 - use git commands (push, pull, commit, add etc.) and Github as Version Control System.